appeltel/PythonConcurrencyTalk2016/README.md

 ### Title

-A brief introduction to concurrency and coroutines in Python 3.5
+A brief introduction to concurrency and coroutines

 ### Synopsis

-This is a beginner-friendly introduction to concurrent programming in Python 3.5.
-Using a simple example task, differences in threaded and cooperative approaches to concurrency will be illustrated.
+This is a beginner-friendly introduction to concurrent programming Using a simple example task, differences in threaded and cooperative approaches to concurrency will be illustrated.
 The talk will then focus on how coroutines have developed in Python from iteration protocol and generators to the new